EmeraldSlash/SessionLocker/README.md

 This is a reusable library for using DataStore session locking in Roblox.
 The system design been used in production code, but this particular library is currently untested as I have only just just extracted it out into a reusable library.

 At the moment, this library provides:
-- DataStore session locking including session reuse
+- DataStore session locking, including session reuse capabilities
 - Save data migration & patching facilities
 - Safe Developer Product processing, product credit, and product purchase history